 For those of us with young kids, we know that one of the best parts about Father’s Day is letting the kids participate in making DIY Father’s Day gifts for their dads and grandpas.
 And because we don’t expect them to be hand-stitching an eyeglass case, forging their own iron tools in 112 easy steps, or drawing his name in perfect calligraphy (can you tell we’ve looked through Pinterest?), we’ve put together tons of ideas for realistic DIY gifts for Father’s Day from the kids.

-Related: Don’t miss our updated 2017 guide to fantastic DIY Father’s Day gifts kids can make
+Related: Don’t miss our updated 2018 guide to creative DIY Father’s Day gifts kids can make

 CMP is an rstyle affiliate